PaperTriangle/Sonic-3-AIR-Mods/README.md

 ## Sweep Up That Dust
 Removes the dust from the Spindash while the character is in the air and starts it again once they hit the ground.
 Also has an option for some more detailed spindash dust sprites. *(This mod also fixes a display issue with dust from **Drop Dash +** after it goes off screen...)*

+## Stop Dropping My Dash
+A small mod that allows Sonic to hold a Drop Dash while bouncing off of more objects

+## Don't Stop My Glide
+A Small mod that allows Knuckles to stay in a glide while breaking Rocks / Walls.

 ## Better Snow
 I like how the clouds in SSZ are transparent, and it bugs me that the snow that falls during the ICZ bosses flickers.